ghilios/RORShutterPlugin/README.md

 ## Available Base Classes

 The N.I.N.A. packages provide a set of base classes that can be inherited from, that will already handle most of the boilerplate required for the exportable interfaces.
-Each base class can provide a set of overridable methods as well as some methods that still are mandatory to be implemented in the child class.
+Each base class provides a set of overridable methods as well as some methods that need to be implemented in the child class.

 ### NINA.Plugin.PluginManifest